bickkysahani/bickkysahani/README.md

 Hi there 👋

 - 🔭 I’m currently exploring the fascinating world of Machine Learning and Deep Learning.
-- 🌱 I’m currently learning Data Science for Everyone Career Track in Datacamp and IBM Data Science Professional Certificate on Coursera.
+- 🌱 I’m currently learning Machine Learning Scientist Career Track in Datacamp.
 - 🌱 Also working on multiple cross-domain projects.
 - 👯 I’m looking to collaborate on Machine Learning and AI Projects.
 - 🤔 I’m looking for help with Deep Learning.